 Preliminaries

-Showcase your presentation skills in the 3MT virutal preliminaries.
+Showcase your presentation skills in the 3MT virtual preliminaries.
 Impress a panel of judges, including professional communicators, with your top-tier presentation.
 The best presentations will advance to the in-person finals to compete for cash prizes and a chance to represent USask at the Western Regionals.

 Virtual | Entry Deadline